 If you did poorly on the test that proves that you don’t know him well.
 To know someone well means to understand how they perceive the most important aspects of life and human existence.
 Remember, how can you do what Joshua wants if you don’t even know what he teaches!?

 Please understand and acknowledge that if you don’t know or understand Joshua or his teachings, you cannot possible do them.
 Please know that he says, "If you love me, you will do what I say".
 How can you do what he says if you don't know what he says?
-And how can your claim to "love him" be real if you don't know what he says?
+And how can your claim to "love him" be real if you have never made a serious effort to know what he says?

 The first step of true enlightenment is to acknowledge our ignorance and its implication, especially in areas we claim to be “important” to us.
 If we do that well and with painful honesty, then and only then can we start to understand and possibly begin life’s most important journey.
 Begin that journey and come, join the peaceful revolution!